-The hardest part of getting back to work is always—getting back to work—or, actually starting up again.
+The hardest part of getting motivation for work is always—getting back to work—or, actually starting up again.

 But every big project is really just a compilation of small, simple steps.
 A proposal is started with just one word.
-A phone call is started with dialing one number.
+A phone call is started by dialing one number.
 A new initiative is started with just one e-mail.
-Everything is started by just—starting.
+Everything is started by just starting.

 It can feel overwhelming to get started when you don’t know how to complete the entire project or have clarity over what the end result will look like.
 So don’t.

 Instead, just start.
 For example, let’s say you’ve got a massive writer’s block.
 You can simply start typing, “I don’t know what to write, but I’m determined to write today.
 So I’m going to keep typing until I have an idea.”
-And now you’re started.
-You’ve already overcome the biggest hurdle–writing words on a page.
+And now you’ve gotten started.
+You’ve already overcome the biggest hurdle – writing words on a page.